NIW vs EB1 Green Card | Similarities & Differences

 What is a final merits determination?

-The burden of proof falls on the applicant to demonstrate that their meet the high-level of expertise outlined in the eligibility requirements.
+The burden of proof falls on the applicant to demonstrate that they meet the high-level of expertise outlined in the eligibility requirements.
 An immigration attorney will best be able to help you build a well-rouned case so that there is no concern from the immigration officer.

 Is a job required for the EB-1 green card?